northwestcoder/firebase2appsheet/README.md

 - Sign up for [Google Firestore](https://firebase.google.com/) and create a new firestore project.
 The name is selectable - we chose "appsheet-firestore" for our example.

-- Create a Google Cloud service account and JSON key.
-From the Firebase console, click on project settings >> Service Accounts >> Manage Service Account permissions.
-This should redirect you to the Google IAM admin page.
-From here you will need to create a new service account and then generate a JSON key.
-We have deliberately avoided providing screenshots for this step because they keep changing how the UX looks :)
+- Create a Google Cloud service account and JSON key that can access Firestore.
+	- From the Firebase console, click on project settings >> Service Accounts >> Manage Service Account permissions.
+	- This should redirect you to the Google IAM admin page.
+From here you will need to create a new service account, add the Firebase Admin role, and then generate a JSON key.
+	- We have deliberately avoided providing screenshots for this step because they keep changing how the UX looks :)

-	- The bottom line is you need a valid Firestore (Google IAM) key.json file for use with this project.
+	- The bottom line is you need a valid (Google IAM) key.json file that can access Firestore for use with this project.

 - Create or use your desired Google Cloud Project and open up the cloud shell.